4 Ways to Pay Zero Tax on Cryptocurrency Gains.

 You’ll be the manager of the IRA LLC and in control of the investments.
-You’ll be in total control of the account and the sole decision maker.
-For more, see: Here’s how to take your IRA offshore in 6 steps.
+You’ll be in total control of the account and the sole decision-maker.

 To get your IRA offshore, you first form the LLC in a zero tax country.
 Then you move your account from your current custodian (such as Fidelity) to one that allows for offshore investments (such as Midland IRA).
 Finally you open an international bank or brokerage account and transfer the cash from your retirement plan into that account.

 From here, you write the checks or send the wires.
 You make the investments and can choose cryptocurrency.
 If you want to invest in foreign real estate, physical gold, or crypto, go for it.
 You can also use your IRA to get residency in countries like Nicaragua or Panama.

 Because you are the investment manager of your retirement account, you must follow all the IRS rules.
 You can’t borrow from the account, can’t personally benefit from the investments, and must treat the IRA as a professional investment advisor would.
 That is, all decisions should be in the best interest of the account.

 If you already have a sizable retirement account, then buying cryptocurrency in your IRA might make sense.
 If you’re young, and don’t have a large retirement account, and can’t quickly build a defined benefit plan, then consider the options below.

 Fyi… total annual contributions to your Traditional and Roth IRAs combined cannot exceed: $5,500 (under age 50) $6,500 (age 50 or older).